wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 Tested up to: 3.5
 Stable tag: 4.1.2

-A clean and simple contact form with Google reCAPTCHA and Twitter Bootstrap markup.
+A clean and simple AJAX contact form with Google reCAPTCHA and Twitter Bootstrap markup.

 == Description ==
 A clean and simple contact form with Google reCAPTCHA and Twitter Bootstrap markup.

 *   **Clean**: all user inputs are stripped in order to avoid cross-site scripting (XSS) vulnerabilities.

-*   **Simple**: Ajax enabled validation for immediate response and guidance for your users (can be switched off).
+*   **Simple**: AJAX enabled validation and submission for immediate response and guidance for your users (can be switched off).

 *   **Stylish**: Use the included stylesheet or switch it off and use your own for seamless integration with your website.
 Uses **Twitter Bootstrap** classes.

 This is a straightforward contact form for your WordPress site.
 There is very minimal set-up required.
-Simply install, activate, and then place the short code [cscf-contact-form] on your web page.
+Simply install, activate, and then place the short code **[cscf-contact-form]** on your web page.

 A standard set of input boxes are provided, these include Email Address, Name, Message and a nice big ‘Send Message’ button.

 When your user has completed the form an email will be sent to you containing your user’s message.
 To reply simply click the ‘reply’ button on your email client.
 The email address used is the one you have set up in WordPress under ‘Settings’ -> ‘General’, so do check this is correct.

-To help prevent spam, this plugin allows you to add a ‘reCAPTCHA’.
+To help prevent spam, this plugin allows you to add a ‘**reCAPTCHA**’.
 This adds a picture of a couple of words to the bottom of the form.
 Your user must correctly type the words before the form can be submitted, and in so doing, prove that they are human.

 = Why Choose This Plugin? =
 Granted there are many plugins of this type in existence already.
 Why use this one in-particular?